 Using Proxies for SoundCloud

 When you start using automation there are a couple of key concepts to understand.
-The first is that you need to use proxies.
+The first is that you need to use proxies for SoundCloud.

 Proxies are necessary because if you perform a large number of regulated actions from a single IP address, SoundCloud will catch onto you, and your ISP will get upset at the frequency of use.
 You want to stay well out of both of those radars, and to do that you’ll want to upload either free or private proxies directly into the SoundCloud bot, and then run your actions through those proxies.